libera-machinelearning/libera-machinelearning.github.io/Users.md

   *ML Interests:* Deep architectures, attention models, transfer learning, practice rather than theory
   In the past, I worked in academia and freelance on a variety of AI / machine learning problems.
 My main focus was Computer Go (my masters was one of the sort-of-AlphaGo-predecessor programs) and then NLP (question answering and related text understanding problems).
 Lately I do a lot of vision-like stuff - I co-founded an AI startup Rossum where we are reading invoices using neural networks.
 I'm a hardcore Keras fan.

+* **[pi-](https://github.com/p-i-)** (Oxford, UK; Freelance coder)
+  *ML Interests:* Primarily the theory.
+The new stuff as it comes out (GANs, VAEs, etc.), biologically plausible models (spiking neuron,...), coding in Julia.
+  *Relevant skills:* IPython / numpy, MATLAB, Julia
+  My background is coding, math, DSP.
+I'm trying to get myself up to speed with modern ML thinking & get a grip on the probabilistic math.
+I'm keeping an eye on Julia.
+My goal is to become a digital nomad working with ML.

  * **[RandIter](https://github.com/impredicative)** (New York, USA; Software engineer)
   I'm a backend software engineer in finance, having previously worked for many years in academia.
   *Relevant skills:* Python